PThie/RWI-GEO-REDC/README.md

 This repository shows the detailed preparation and generation of the RWI-GEO-REDC dataset.

-## Abstract Data Description (V6)
+## Abstract Data Description (V7)

 The FDZ Ruhr provides a dataset on commercial real estate advertisements in Germany, drawing from information obtained from the internet platform ImmoScout24.
 The dataset encompasses a wide range of real estate types, including but not limited to offices, retail, and hotels.
 It is important to note that the data are available for scientific research purposes only.
 The provided dataset offers detailed regional information and a comprehensive set of characteristics.
 This data report offers a concise overview of the data, its limitations, and specific details.
 The data report is intended for (potential) users of the data as support for their data preparation.

-The current version RWI-GEO-REDC V6, which covers data from 01/2010 to 06/2026.
-Note that the years 2021 and 2022 are currently not present in the data.
+The current version RWI-GEO-REDC V7, which covers data from 01/2010 to 06/2025.

 ## Access